Angels-2003/AI-Powered-Resume-Screening-and-Ranking-System/README.md

-# Ai powered resume screening and ranking  App
+# Ai powered resume screening and ranking System
+An AI-powered resume screening and ranking system uses advanced machine learning algorithms to automatically analyze resumes and match them with job descriptions.
+It evaluates key factors such as skills, experience, and qualifications, and assigns a ranking to each resume based on its relevance.

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)
 [![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org/downloads/release/python-360/)